-- 1. Work related injuries shall be reported immediately to a supervisor.
+- Work related injuries shall be reported immediately to a supervisor.
 All questions and problems regarding safety are to be directed to a supervisor. - 2.
 While driving a vehicle on church business, all vehicular and traffic laws shall be observed, including yielding the right of way, to avoid an accident.
 Safety belts must always be worn regardless of role as driver or passenger. - 3.
 If involved in an auto accident while driving a church vehicle, the accident must be reported to a church supervisor immediately. - 4.
 When lifting any objects, employees should follow correct lifting techniques: - a.
 Bend knees and squat.
 (Don't bend back) - b.
-Grasp objects firmly - c.
+Grasp objects firmly. - c.
 Stand up straight so that the weight of the object lifted is distributed throughout the legs and not the back.
-Lift with thigh muscles instead of the back.

-- 5. Employees should not attempt to lift any object that could cause injury.
-DO NOT LIFT WITH A PREVIOUSLY INJURED OR SORE BACK. - 6.
+Lift with thigh muscles instead of the back. - 5.
+Employees should not attempt to lift any object that could cause injury.
+DO NOT LIFT WITH APREVIOUSLY INJURED OR SORE BACK. - 6.
 Each employee is responsible for maintaining a clean and orderly workplace, including floors, shelf, workbench, machines, and tools.
-Keep floors free of obstacles around machines. - 7.
-Spills must be attended to immediately to prevent a falling hazard.
-Spread oil absorbent if necessary - 8.
-Employees should not run inside any building on the premises - 9.
-If an employee is taking any prescription drugs, inform a supervisor of such before operating any machines or church vehicle. - 10.
+Floors are to be kept free of obstacles around machines. - Spills must be attended to immediately to prevent a falling hazard.
+Oil absorbent should be spread if necessary. - 8.
+Employees should not run inside any building on the premises. - 9.
+If an employee is taking any prescription drugs, a supervisor must be informed of such before the employee operates any machines or church vehicle. - 10.
 All guards must be in place before running machinery. - 11.
 When finished cutting material, scrap shall be picked up and disposed of.
 Extra stock shall be returned to its proper place. - 12.
 Personal safety equipment including but not limited to gloves, hard hats, safety glasses, ear protection, aprons, etc. should be worn where designated or when advised to do so by a safety committee or supervisor.
 Safety glasses must always be worn throughout the shop by all machine operators and those people entering the shop and working with gardening equipment. - 13.
 All gardening and shop machines should be turned off when not in use, and never be left unattended.